All articles

 Flagsmith offers all the essential features you’d expect from a feature flagging service, making it a reliable choice for most Kotlin projects.
 Its lower-tier plans include key functionalities like feature toggling, ensuring that even teams on a budget can effectively manage their feature deployments.

 For those who need more advanced capabilities, however, some features are reserved for the higher-tier plans.
-Options like flag scheduling or MFA start at $540 a year and reviews, custom roles or audit log start at $2 400 a year.
+Options like MFA, unlimited projects or flag scheduling start at $540 a year.

 Ease of use